JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ##What's new
+### 0.0.2.4
+Added the command line tool, and fixed a bug related to Empath visualizations.

 ### 0.0.2.3
 Ability to see how a particular term is discussed differently between categories through the `word_similarity_explorer` function.